twiddlingbits/twr-wasm/docs/gettingstarted/installation.md

       package.json
       readme.md
 ~~~
-The JavaScript exports are in `lib-js` and should be found by your TypeScript/JavaScript code as usual with a statement like `import {twrWasmModule} from "tiny-wasm-runtime"`.
+The JavaScript exports are in `lib-js` and should be found by your TypeScript/JavaScript code as usual with a statement like `import {twrWasmModule} from "twr-wasm"`.

 The C library (`twr.a`) that you will need to link your C/C++ program to is found in the `libs-c` folder, and the C/C++ include files that you will need to use in your C/C++ program are found in the `include` folder.
 You will need to use paths to to these folders [in your make file](compiler-opts.md).
 All of the examples (in the `examples` folder above) have make files that use a relative path for `twr.a` and `includes`.
 These paths will work fine if your code is in an examples sub-folder as a peer to the other examples.
 But assuming your code is in your own project folder elsewhere, you will need to determine the correct path to `twr.a` and `includes` from your project's make file.